 INTRODUCTION

 The global emission of soil carbon dioxide is well recognized as one of the largest contributor to worldwide carbon fluxes.
 Atmospheric carbon dioxide concentration significantly affected by slight change in the rate of soil respiration 1.
 Atmospheric carbon dioxide is one of the largest anthropogenic source which enhance green house effect 2 and its significance to the climate increased interest in global carbon cycle research in terrestrial ecosystem.
-Reliable estimates of C stocks are required under the Kyoto Protocol by the United Nations Framework Convention on Climate Change thought to be the major factor in Global Warming 3.
+Reliable estimates of C stocks are required under the Kyoto Protocol by the United Nations Framework Convention on Climate Change thought to be the major factor in global warming 3.
 Balance between biomass debris and decomposition driven by various parameters of natural and human origin controls the quantity of organic matter and soil carbon stock 4, 5, 6.
-Organic matter reduction in topsoils severely affects the water holding capacity, structure stability, nutrient storage and supply as well as soil microbes i.e. mycorrhizas and nitrogen-fixing bacteria 7.
+Organic matter reduction in top soils severely affects the water holding capacity, structure stability, nutrient storage and supply as well as soil microbes i.e. mycorrhizas and nitrogen-fixing bacteria 7.

 Estimated soil carbon contents in 100 cm soil profile depth are around 1500 Pg.
 Soil carbon is an important component of the global carbon cycle, exchange with the atmosphere through soil respiration is approximately 80 Pg C yr−1 8.
-It is well known that soil carbon pools have distinct residence times.
+It is well known that soil organic carbon (SOC) pools have distinct residence times.
 The most soil carbon occur as resistant material that cannot be altered by recent land uses and thus it is a low cycling carbon 9,10,11.
 Whereas recalcitrant material has rapid response to recent land use changes and considered as much faster carbon cycling pool 9,10,11, 12, 13.
 Consequently, it is important for humans to store carbon by managing soils or controlling high losses of it with tillage practices 14.
 Stratification of SOC act as quality indicator to mitigates greenhouse gas emissions.
-Additional research is needed to identify SR in soil horizon with change in climosequences in the future 15.
+Additional research is needed to identify stratification ratio in soil horizon with change in climosequences in the future 15.

 Rainfall intensity has a positive effect while rising temperature has inverse effect on soil organic carbon levels 16.
 Soil carbon stocks may vary with change in climatic conditions and land use practices.
-Land use and climosequence frequently influence on dynamics of organic carbon stocks However, changes in total soil organic carbon (SOC) stocks in response to land use and climosequence may be difficult to quanify because of the natural soil inconsistency.
-However, dissolved organic carbon (DOC), is much more sensitive than soil organic carbon (SOC) stocks 17.
+Land use and climosequence frequently influence on dynamics of organic carbon stocks However, changes in total SOC stocks in response to land use and climosequence may be difficult to quanify because of the natural soil inconsistency.
+However, dissolved organic carbon (DOC), is much more sensitive than SOC stocks 17.
 In current study, two soils were selected varying in development from different rainfall zones and different land use in shale parent material.
 Triplicate soil profiles in each soil was taken and sampled at genetic horizon level.
-Objective of the study was to quantify the effect of climate on cumulative soil organic carbon stocks as well as carbon stock of each layer in soil profiles with climate change and land use.
+Objective of the study was to quantify the effect of climate on cumulative SOC stocks as well as carbon stock of each layer in soil profiles with climate change and land use.

 EXPERIMENTAL